 Overall, the researchers concluded, “from clinical experience, rest is the best treatment for the acute cases.
 This treatment becomes less useful as it becomes a more chronic condition when bursal and periosteal changes have set in.”

 There’s limited evidence to support one specific approach to the treatment of IT band syndrome.
 However, the evidence currently shows that a combination of rest of about two to six weeks, stretching, pain management, and modification of running habits produces a high return-to-sport rate.

 While we would like to think massage therapy is helpful for everything and everybody, that is simply not true.
 One person may have a great outcome while another calls you the next day to say they have not felt any relief.
 Do your best work and don’t take it personally.

-For comparison’s sake, a search on PubMed for “iliotibial band syndrome” has 332 results, but a search for “rotator cuff tear” more than 8,800 results, and “ankle sprain” has more than 19,000 results.
+For comparison’s sake, as of September 2020, a search on PubMed for “iliotibial band syndrome” has 332 results, but a search for “rotator cuff tear” has more than 8,800 results, and “ankle sprain” has more than 19,000 results.

 The only thing that trumps science is better science, and I hope that more and better research on IT band syndrome will be done.